amingilani/wv-payreporter/README.md

   * `_human_friendly_report.html.haml`: A human-friendly version of the Payroll Report
   * `_printer_friendly_report.html.haml`: A printer friendly version of the Payroll Report

+Also, misc:
+  * the `ApplicationHelper` contains a method to help translate flash messages to Semantic UI classes

 ## Building, testing and deploying